Web Performance: Definition, Measurement, and Impact on Your Users

 CLS

-The other three "Web Vitals" measures include FCP (First Contentful Paint), which evaluates the time taken to display the first visible element of the page, TTI (Time to Interactive), which evaluates the time taken for a page to become interactive for the user, and the Speed Index, already mentioned above.
+The other three “Web Vitals” metrics include FCP (First Contentful Paint), which measures the time it takes for the first visible element of the page to load; TTI (Time to Interactive), which measures the time it takes for a page to become interactive for the user; and the Speed Index, which was mentioned earlier.

 Real User Monitoring (RUM) tools

-SaaS-based RUM tools are not as widespread, mainly because they require initial deployment to start collecting data, and their use entails significant costs that are reflected in subscription rates.
-However, Google is a notable exception, offering one of the most comprehensive databases on web performance free of charge: the Chrome User Experience Report, or CrUX.
-Sometimes called the Chrome User Experience Report, although this designation is rarely used.
+SaaS-based RUM tools are not as widespread, mainly because they require an initial deployment to start collecting data, and using them involves significant costs that are reflected in subscription fees.
+However, Google is a notable exception, offering one of the most comprehensive databases on web performance for free: the Chrome User Experience Report, or CrUX.
+It is sometimes called the Chrome User Experience Report, although this name is rarely used.

-5- How can you optimize your site's performance?
+5- How can you optimize your website's performance?

 Web performance, like accessibility, SEO and security, is an essential technical element right from the start of a website's creation.
 To guarantee fast loading, it's essential to integrate this dimension right from the design stage.